cinprens/Whisper-GUI/README.md

 🚀 Project Goals
 Convert audio files (mp3, mp4, wav, etc.) into text transcriptions.
-Use Google Translate to translate the generated text into multiple languages.
+Translate the generated text into multiple languages.
 Enable GPU (CUDA) acceleration for faster transcription and translation.
 Provide a Python GUI for ease of use and real-time system monitoring.
 Show CPU, RAM, and GPU usage (if available) in real time.